 I’m not trying to say you’ll become a renaissance master if you simply retire early.
 But you could certainly benefit from the time you’ve freed up to explore passions or causes that add more meaning to your life.

-We don’t get to chart our own courses with as much freedom at the cube farms.
-In early retirement, you can stand-up an easel, write a novel, or lend your talents to causes, on YOUR OWN TERMS.
+We don’t get to chart our own courses with as much freedom at the cubicle farms.
+In early retirement, you can stand-up an easel and paint, write a novel or blog, or lend your talents to worthy volunteer causes.
+All this of course, after quitting your job.

 4.)
 Travel More